The National Leadership Program: Community Outreach/Grassroots Organizing Fellowship

 The RespectAbility Volunteer Corps recruits and cultivates individuals with disabilities; media and the entertainment industry; stakeholders in the faith community; funders; workforce professionals; employers health and service providers; disability organizations; and local elected officials.

-Fellows – including Community Outreach/Grassroots Organizing Fellows – will be closely involved in this critical work while stationed at our office in Rockville, MD.
+All Fellows – including Community Outreach/Grassroots Organizing Fellows – will be closely involved in this critical work while working remotely.
 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development and networking opportunities.
 Assistive technology and personal care support are available as needed.

 Who We Want

 The National Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
 We are looking for thoughtful and results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The Fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time, or back into the workforce after a break.
-Fellows ideally will have an interest in the nonprofit/faith inclusion sector.
+Fellows ideally will have an interest in the nonprofit/community organizing sector.
 Past inclusion experience is not necessary.

 The Community Outreach Fellow will work closely with our Community Outreach & Impact Director and with our National Leadership Program Director.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”

 Specific tasks might include best practices research; event planning; media and political outreach; database consolidation and data entry; and tracking task assignments, phone calls, and follow up with volunteers.